How to Get Rid of Blackheads on Your Nose, According to DermatologistsJanuary 05, 2022

 Have you ever noticed small black dots on your skin?
 These are called blackheads, and they’re caused by an accumulation of sebum, dirt and dead skin cells in your pores.
 When they’re exposed to air, they oxidize, which is what gives them their dark hue.
 To find out how to get rid of the blackheads on your nose, we consulted with two board-certified dermatologists.
 Keep reading to find out their tips for at-home blackhead removal.

 Wash Your Face With Exfoliating Cleansers

-“At home, I recommend daily exfoliation with a good cleanser that’s specifically formulated for acne-prone skin,” says Dr. Dhaval Bhanusali, a dermatologist and Skincare.com consultant.
+“At home, I recommend daily exfoliation with a good cleanser that’s specifically formulated for acne-prone skin,” says Dr. Dhaval Bhanusali, a dermatologist and Skincare.com consultant based in New York City.
 Exfoliating cleansers can help slough away dead skin cells, lift pore-clogging dirt and impurities and visibly reduce the look of large pores.
-For gentle exfoliation on sensitive skin, we like the La Roche-Posay Ultra-Fine Scrub.
+For gentle exfoliation that works on all skin types, we like the La Roche-Posay Ultra-Fine Scrub.

 Incorporate a Cleansing Brush

 For a deeper cleanse, consider using a physical tool while cleansing, like the Anisa Beauty Cleansing Brush.
 Incorporating a cleansing brush into your routine can help deep clean pores and remove any lingering impurities that your hands alone may not be able to reach.
 For best results, Dr. Bhanusali recommends washing your face with a facial cleansing brush two to three times a week.